zzhuyii/OrigamiSimulator/README.md

 **Figure 3.** The package allows users to simulate multi-physics based electro-thermal actuation in the origami creases.
 The package can capture the heat transfer of active origami and can calculate the active crease folding due to changing temperature.

+## Comments on Stiffness Prediction Accuracy:

+This code is based on a bar and hinge model for origami structures.
+The bar and hinge model is a reduced order simulation method to capture the kinematic and mechanical behaviors of origami structures.
+There are different ways to derive the stiffness parameters of a bar and hinge model, and these methods produce different results.
+In this model, the stiffness parameters are mostly derived analytically by matching the stiffness with theoretical plate for shear and tension and by matching the pseudo-rigid-body model (see Howell's textbook Compliant Mechanisms) for large folding.
+This method does not capture large panel deformations with high fidelity, especially when studying non-rigid foldable origami patterns.
+Most paper-based non-rigid foldable origami prototypes can have panels with initial curvature and bending.
+Therefore, the bar and hinge model can over-estimate the stiffness of these prototypes because it cannot capture the softening due to the initial curving and bending (which effectively requires capturing the softened post-buckling stiffness).
+In physics, many researchers will use curve-fitting to find the stiffness parameters of bars and rotational springs.
+Curve-fitting is like using the secant stiffness while analytically derivation is like using the initial tangent stiffness.
+Therefore, the curve-fitting method can approximate the softening behaviors due to panel buckling and bending better for studying many non-rigid foldable origami structures.
+Users of the code are suggested to try curve-fit the stiffness parameters if high accuracy is needed for simulating non-rigid foldable systems and matching the behaviors in origami prototypes.
+However, the analytical derivation still provides a fast alternative for finding the trends and understanding the behaviors.

 ## Using the Code:

 PLEASE ADD THE "00_SourceCode" IN TO THE PATH.
 For standard mechanical simulation